Intuitive Contrasting Map for Antonym Embeddings: Data

 \section{Data}

-For the experiments, we used the small supervised set of synonyms and antonyms of English language provided by WordNet\footnote{https://wordnet.princeton.edu/} that we enriched with additional data from \cite{nguyen2017distinguishing} and several other publicly available sources\footnote{https://github.com/ec2604/Antonym-Detection}.
-We tested the methodology described below across multiple modern word embeddings, namely, FastText\footnote{https://fasttext.cc/}, GloVe pre-trained on Wikipedia\footnote{https://nlp.stanford.edu/projects/glove/} and GloVe pre-trained on Google News\footnote{https://www.kaggle.com/pkugoodspeed/nlpword2vec embeddingspretrained} alongside with Word2Vec pre-trained on Google News\footnote{https://github.com/mmihaltz/word2vec-GoogleNews-vectors}.
+For the experiments, we used the small supervised set of synonyms and antonyms of English language provided by WordNet\footnote{ {https://wordnet.princeton.edu/}} that we enriched with additional data from \cite{nguyen2017distinguishing} and several other publicly available sources\footnote{ {https://github.com/ec2604/Antonym-Detection}}.
+We tested the methodology described below across multiple modern word embeddings, namely, FastText\footnote{ {https://fasttext.cc/}}, GloVe pre-trained on Wikipedia\footnote{ {https://nlp.stanford.edu/projects/glove/}} and GloVe pre-trained on Google News\footnote{ {https://www.kaggle.com/pkugoodspeed/nlpword2vecembeddingspretrained}} alongside with Word2Vec pre-trained on Google News\footnote{ {https://github.com/mmihaltz/word2vec-GoogleNews-vectors}}.
 In Figure \ref{fig:data} one could see initial distributions of cosines between synonyms and antonyms in four different training datasets respectively.

 The WordNet dataset of synonyms and antonyms consists of 99833 word pairs.
-It is important to note that synonymic relations are neither commutative nor transitive.
-For example, "economical" could be labeled as a synonym to "cheap," yet the opposite is not true\footnote{https://www.thesaurus.com/browse/cheap}.
+Synonymic relations are neither commutative nor transitive.
+For example, "economical" could be labeled as a synonym to "cheap," yet the opposite is not true\footnote{ {https://www.thesaurus.com/browse/cheap}}.
 At the same time, if "neat" is denoted as a synonym to "cool" and "cool" is denoted as a synonym to "serene," this does not imply that "neat" and "serene" are synonyms as well.
-The synonyms and antonyms could be represented as a graph, where words are vertexes and edges are synonymic or antonymic relations.
-Such a graph built for the WordNet dataset has 4115 different components.
-The giant component includes 90\% of the pairs.
-All data sources used in this paper are in a public domain.
-In order to facilitate reproducibility, we share the code of the experiments\footnote{https://github.com/i-samenko/Triplet-net/tree/master/data}.
+All data sources used in this paper are in the public domain.
+To facilitate reproducibility, we share the code of the experiments\footnote{ {https://github.com/i-samenko/Triplet-net/}}